benbass/OrangeJam/README.md

 ## Supported platforms
 - Android: fully supported
-- iOS: app runs in emulator but not fully tested due to emulator limitations
+- iOS: app is being built with list of audio files from the devices's music library.
+Files can be played.
+       Next issues to fix: artwork images are null?, some audio files are truncated